Shade Cloth – what’s that? If you’re not a gardener or grower, you may have never heard of shade cloth before.

 Once you’ve decided to hang shade cloth on your garden or patio, you’ll need to know how to install it.

-There are several different options for attaching the cloth, and they all have their pros and cons.
-Shade cloth is a heavy fabric that can easily be damaged by wind or water, so it’s best to use an installation method that will keep it in place without causing damage to the fabric.
+There are several different options for installing the cloth, and they all have pros and cons.
+Shade cloth is a heavy fabric that can easily be damaged by wind or water, so it’s best to use an installation method to keep it in place without causing damage to the fabric.

 When it comes to shade cloth installation, there are several different options.
 You can choose from Shade Cloth with grommets, Shade Cloth with eyelets, or Shade Cloth clips.